SindujaSivan/Quotable-Sentiment-Analysis/README.md

 - Computed the count of numeric characters in each quote. <br>
 - Useful for understanding the inclusion of numerical information in the quotes. <br>
 - Calculated the count of punctuation marks in each quote.Punctuation analysis provides insights into writing style and the emotional tone of the quotes.
+- Removed quotation marks, periods, commas, and apostrophes from each sentence to ensure a clean and coherent representation.
 </div>
 <br>
 ![featured Image](assets/featured_data.png)